 In 1963, he dispensed with the paintbrush and began mass-producing images of consumer goods and celebrities like Marilyn Monroe and Jackie Kennedy.
 These prints, accomplished through his use of a silk-screen technique, displayed multiple versions of the same image in garish colors and became his trademark.
 He was hailed as the leader of the pop art movement, in which Warhol, Roy Lichtenstein, and others depicted “popular” images such as a soup can or comic strip as a means of fusing high and low culture and commenting on both.

 Although shy and soft-spoken, Warhol attracted dozens of followers who were anything but.
 This mob of underground artists, social curiosities, and hangers-on operated out of the “Factory,” Warhol’s silver-painted studio in Manhattan.
 In the mid-1960s, Warhol began making experimental films, employing his friends as actors and billing them as “superstars.”
 Some of his films were monumental essays on boredom, such as the eight-hour continuous shot of the Empire State Building in Empire (1964), and others were gritty representations of underground life, like The Chelsea Girls (1966).
 He also organized multimedia events such as “The Exploding Plastic Inevitable” and sponsored the influential rock group the Velvet Underground.
-In 1968, Warhol was shot and nearly killed by Valerie Solanis, a follower who claimed he was “exercising too much influence” over her life.
+In 1968, Warhol was shot and nearly killed by Valerie Solanas, a follower who claimed he was “exercising too much influence” over her life.

-After more than a year of recuperation from his wounds, Warhol returned to his career and founded Interview magazine, his take on the celebrity magazine.
+After more than a year of recuperation from his wounds, Warhol returned to his career and founded Interview magazine in 1969, his take on the celebrity magazine.
 He became a fixture on the fashion and jet-set social scenes and was famous for pithy cultural observations like, “In the future, everyone will be famous for 15 minutes.”
 Meanwhile, he continued to produce commercially successful silk-screen prints of entertainment and political figures.